openshift/training/04-Resources-and-Hello-World.md

     cd ~/training/content

 ## The Hello World Definition JSON
-In the beta4 training folder, you can see the contents of our pod definition by using `cat`:
+In the `training/content` folder, you can see a pod definition by using `cat`:

     cat hello-pod.json
     {